kwinata/pacco/docs/source/tutorial/quick_start.rst

 --------------

 This is a video tutorial showing a brief overview of this quick start.
 You are recommended to be familiar with the :ref:`Remote, registry, and binary` and :ref:`Centralized` concept of pacco before watching this video.
+If you feel that playing at full speed is a bit too fast, playing the video at 0.75 speed is also comfortable.

 .. raw:: html
    :file: assets/quick_start_video.html